State of Connecticut Home Follow Research on FacebookFollow CTDOL on InstagramFollow CTDOL on LinkedINFollow CTDOL on YouTube

 Labor Market Information - Connecticut, Employment Sectors & United States Nonfarm Employment

-The seven industry supersectors that added employment in April 2024 included:
+The five industry supersectors that increased employment or were unchanged in February 2025 included:

-The three industry supersector that lost jobs in April 2024 were:
+The five industry supersector that declined in jobs in February 2025 were:

 CONNECTICUT AND THE UNITED STATES - Seasonally Adjusted